TechRZN-DNS/TechRZN-Blocklist-Collection/README.en.md

 ---

 ## ❤️ Support & Community
-If the **TechRZN Filter Hub** helps make your network safer, I would be happy about your support on Patreon!
+If the **TechRZN Filter Hub** helps you secure your network, I would appreciate your support on Patreon!

 <p align="center">
   <a href="https://patreon.com/TechRZN">